 You can also use a voltmeter to test the power coming to the heater.
 Just be extremely careful if you’re going to do this, because you’re going to have to test live wires.
 It’s dangerous and can easily be done incorrectly.
 For more info on how to use a voltmeter, please get in touch with our Tech Support team or consult a licensed electrician.

-If you’re installing a new heater, this are a lot easier.
+If you’re installing a new heater, things are a lot easier.
 We generally recommend you pick up a 240 volt heater and install a new, dedicated 240 volt circuit for the heater.

 The most important thing, is NEVER ASSUME you know the right voltage.
 You need to be 100 percent sure that you’re getting the correct voltage.